abitravers1989/CV/README.md

 - To close my skill gap, I taught myself marketing then created the growth strategy (which was later used to secure the investment).
 Helped put together the marketing team & create business processes.
 I managed other team members.
 I did all of this with no prior experience.

-- Implemented lean start-up methodology; rapid experimentation followed by careful analysis to inform the next steps.
+- Taught myself and implemented lean start-up methodology; rapid experimentation followed by careful analysis to inform the next steps.
 This was used for both the product and growth marketing of it.